Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Opportunity For Agents

-• This could potentially lower disenrollments as clients are more aware of their enrollment and clearer about their premium and other responsibilities.
+• This could potentially lower disenrollments as clients are more aware of their enrollment and clearer about their premiums and other responsibilities.

-• Regularly utilize automated systems to send telephonic, text, or email reminders to clients, reminding them of their monthly premium amount and other important plan details.
+• Regularly use automated systems to send phone, text, or email reminders to clients, including their monthly premium amount and other important plan details.

 Standardizing the Annual OEP for Individual Market Coverage

 This change is effective with the OEP for PY 2027 and applies to on- and off-marketplace individual market exchanges.
-Allows all Exchanges flexibility to set their own OEPs within set timing and duration.
+Allows all Exchanges the flexibility to set their own OEPs within defined timing and duration.

 Each OEP must: